remotelabz/remotelabz-docs/docs/developers/vscode.md

 ### PHP Code

 For the front server and the worker server, the PHP code is located on `/opt/remotelabz/src`.
-This project use the Symphony framework,it's sourcefiles are located on `/opt/remotelabz/vendor` .

 Remotelabz logs are located on `/opt/remotelabz/var/log`